Elizabeth, Lady Butler: Portraits of War

-Born Elizabeth Southernden Thompson on 3 November 1846, the future Lady Elizabeth Butler is arguably Britain’s greatest ever war artist though she never visited a war-zone or experienced it at first hand but her research was never less than meticulous and she often used survivors from the conflicts she portrayed as models.
+Born Elizabeth Southernden Thompson on 3 November 1846, the future Lady Butler is arguably Britain’s greatest ever war artist though she never visited a warzone or experienced conflict at first hand, but her research was never less than meticulous, and she often used survivors from the conflicts she portrayed as models.

-She was accused by some of romanticising the act of war and glorifying its pursuit, both of which are unfair as she rarely fails to portray the dust and exhaustion of a campaign or the trauma of conflict on the faces of those who modelled for her.
-It was her intention she said, to depict the grim reality of war and focus not on any grandeur.
+She was accused by some of romanticising the act of war and glorifying its pursuit, both of which are unfair as she rarely fails to portray the dust and exhaustion of a campaign or the trauma of conflict on the faces of those depicted.
+It was always her intention she said, to depict the grim reality of war and focus not on any grandeur.
 Instead, she sought to capture a basic heroism, the pathos of its aftermath, and the human capacity for endurance and survival.

 Share this post: